-5. After everyone’s in bed you watch the Friends episode where Phoebe Buffay thinks a stray cat is the reincarnation of her dead mother.
+You watch the Friends episode where Phoebe Buffay thinks a stray cat is the reincarnation of her dead mother.

-And how that would ruin their lives and they’d end up living in the gutter with grocery carts full of stolen cat food, which makes you cry ceaselessly.
+And how that would ruin their lives, and they’d end up living in the gutter with grocery carts full of stolen cat food, which makes you cry ceaselessly.

-A billboard where a worm is coming out of a woman’s eyeball, which makes you feel that, as a society, we’re basically doomed if this is the kind of horse shit we call entertainment.
+A billboard where a worm is coming out of a woman’s eyeball.
+This makes you feel that, as a society, we’re basically doomed, if this is the kind of horse shit we call entertainment.

-You feel like your body is full of electric shocks and you’re the kite Benjamin Franklin used to discover electricity.
+You feel like your body is full of electric shocks, and you’re the kite Benjamin Franklin used to discover electricity.

-You think you could plug the vacuum cleaner into your mouth and vacuum the whole house.
+You think you could plug the vacuum cleaner into your mouth, and vacuum the whole house.

-You don’t want Henry to touch you in case your electric shocks collide with your watery hot flashes and you inadvertently electrocute him.
+You don’t want Henry to touch you, in case your electric shocks collide with your watery hot flashes and you inadvertently electrocute him.